HDRUK/hutch/website/docs/development/partial-running.md

 It's recommended to use a real execution output if possible - even better if it's for the input job's workflow, to at least appear to be authentic.

-Set the setting `WorkflowExecutor:SkipExecutionWithOutputFile` to a non-empty value, which should be the path to your dummy output zip.
+Set the setting `WorkflowExecutor:SkipExecutionUsingOutputFile` to a non-empty value, which should be the path to your dummy output zip.
 Absolute paths are fine; relative paths are relative to the working directory root for Hutch as defined in the setting `Paths:WorkingDirectoryBase`.
 It's intended for this file to be used statically across multiple job runs, so it's not a per-job path.